spress/spress.yosymfony.com/docs/developers/events-list/index.md

             <td>other_resources</td>
             <td>int</td>
             <td>
-                Others files not procesable that will be copied verbatim to the generated site.
+                Others files not processable that will be copied verbatim to the generated site.
             </td>
         </tr>